eclipse-langium/langium-website/hugo/content/docs/learn/workflow/_index.md

 * setting up your project environment (1.+2.): this is only done once
 * specifying the language features (3.-7.): this cycle you need to reiterate for each new language feature
-* everything advanced (8.): here the limit of the common workflow is reached, for specific questions you can find answers in the [recipes](/docs/recipes).
+* everything advanced (8.): The limit of the common workflow is reached here.
+For specific questions you can find answers in the [recipes](/docs/recipes).

-While the first part is straight-forward.
-The last part is about advanced topics that differ from project to project.
+While the first part is straight-forward, the last part is about advanced topics that differ from project to project.
 The middle part will be explained briefly in the following section.

 ## Initial setup